 Build your credentials and portfolio in the public humanities!

-The 2019-2020 Graduate Assistantship in the Kaplan Humanities Institute will work closely with the Kaplan Public Humanities Postdoctoral Fellow to run a yearlong public humanities research workshop and will contribute to an ongoing graduate student career development series.
+The 2020-2021 Graduate Assistant in the Kaplan Humanities Institute will work closely with the Kaplan Public Humanities Postdoctoral Fellow to run a yearlong public humanities research workshop and will contribute to an ongoing graduate student career development series.
 The GA will also serve as a TA during the summer Bridge program (daily and remote, from August 9-August 24).
 The goal of the assistantship is to develop the skills to build and expand your credentials and portfolio in the public humanities, with particular training in understanding the mission and operations of an academic humanities institute.

 To be eligible for the Graduate Assistantship, you must:

 - be a PhD student in the humanities or social sciences